 "Brazil has won the Quidditch World Cup five times, but the nineties and early noughties were generally considered wilderness years for this once great side."

-- The team were runners-up in the 1982 Quidditch World Cup tournament of 1982, although we don’t know who the winning team was that year.
-This was the Brazilians last time in a final match prior to 2014 (Pm).
+The team were runners-up in the Quidditch World Cup tournament of 1982, although we don’t know who the winning team was that year.
+This was the Brazilians last time in a final match prior to 2014 (QWC).

-- Members of the 2014 team were Fernando Diaz, Alejandra Alonso and Gonçalo Flores (Chasers); Rafael Santos and Carlos Clodoaldo (Beaters); Raul Almeida (Keeper); and Tony Silva (Seeker).
+Members of the 2014 team were Fernando Diaz, Alejandra Alonso and Gonçalo Flores (Chasers); Rafael Santos and Carlos Clodoaldo (Beaters); Raul Almeida (Keeper); and Tony Silva (Seeker).
 The team manager was José Barboza.
 The team mascots were Curupiras (QWC).

-Their manager Barboza had made some unfortunate remarks about the Welsh National side to Rita Skeeter before the tournament began and was subsequently threatened by their manager, Gwenog Jones.
+Their manager Barboza had made some unfortunate remarks about the Welsh side to the Daily Prophet’s Rita Skeeter before the tournament began and was subsequently threatened by the Welsh team’s manager, Gwenog Jones.
 Following their win over her team in the quarter-finals, Gwenog followed through on her threats.
-Fortunately, Barboza’s face was healed in time for subsequent matches (Pm).
+Fortunately, Barboza’s face was healed in time for subsequent matches (QWC).

-- Their semi-final against the USA lasted for two days and featuring numerous pressure and fatigue-caused drops of the Quaffle and mis-hit Bludgers.
-Brazil won by 420 points to USA’s 310 after a thrilling race by the two Seekers for the Snitch (Pm).
+Their semi-final against the USA lasted for two days and featuring numerous pressure and fatigue-caused drops of the Quaffle and mis-hit Bludgers.
+Brazil won by 420 points to USA’s 310 after a thrilling race by the two Seekers for the Snitch (QWC).